Van de Graaff generator

-The potential difference achieved by modern Van de Graaff generators can be as much as 5 megavolts.
-A tabletop version can produce on the order of 100 kV and can store enough energy to produce visible electric sparks.
-Small Van de Graaff machines are produced for entertainment, and for physics education to teach electrostatics; larger ones are displayed in some science museums.
+In open air, Van de Graaff generators can reach a potential difference of as much as 5 megavolts (MV); generators enclosed in pressurized tanks reach potentials of 25 MV.
+An inexpensive tabletop version can produce on the order of 100 kV, enough energy to discharge visible electric sparks.
+Because they are simple to build and produce only microamperes of current, small Van de Graaff generators are used for science demonstrations and personal entertainment; larger demonstration models are displayed in some science museums.